nais/teams-backend/README.md

 #### `CONSOLE_NAIS_NAMESPACE_PROJECT_ID`

-The ID of the NAIS management project.
+The ID of the NAIS management project in the tenant organization in GCP.

 ## Local development